SamJackowski/SDSU_SCIL_CensusData_AI_Assistant-/README.md

-# ACS County FEMA Risk Visualization
+# Census and FEMA Risk Visualization
 By Sam Jackowski

-This notebook loads processed ACS/FEMA county-level data and a U.S. counties GeoJSON file to create interactive maps and visualizations.
+This notebook loads processed Census ACS and FEMA county-level data and a U.S. counties GeoJSON file to create interactive maps and visualizations.

 ## Installation